Boy, 15, killed in school stabbing in Sheffield

 A 2023 Ofsted report rated the school, which had 1,398 pupils at the time, as “good”.

-Inspectors found that most pupils behaved well and they said “a strong ethos of warmth and respect pervades this school”.
+Inspectors found that most pupils behaved well and that “a strong ethos of warmth and respect pervades this school”.

+A recent spate of crimes has left children afraid, a local community centre manager said.

+Amaan Ahmed, a manager at Castle Asian Community Trust and Mosque in Norfolk Road, told the PA news agency: “This area has seen an increase in crime recently.